SUMMER RESEARCH FELLOWSHIPS IN MATERIAL CULTURE STUDIES

 Welcome to the Delaware Public Humanities Institute at the University of Delaware!

-The Center for Material Culture Studies is proud to support the development of graduate students who study material culture at University of Delaware, and have a desire to enhance their engagement with the non-academic public.
-Committed to interdisciplinary conversation, DELPHI Fellows have come from departments throughout the humanities including: Art History, Art Conservation, English, History, and the Winterthur Program in American Material Culture.
+The Center for Material Culture Studies is proud to support the development of graduate students who study material culture at University of Delaware and want to enhance their engagement with non-academic publics.
+Committed to interdisciplinary conversation, DELPHI Fellows have come from departments throughout the humanities including Art, Art History, Art Conservation, English, Geography, History, and the Winterthur Program in American Material Culture.
 CMCS welcomes interest from any University of Delaware graduate student committed to the pursuit of material culture scholarship, research, and public engagement.

 How to Apply